sphinx-contrib/spelling/sqltable/announce.rst

 ============================
- sphinxcontrib.sqltable 1.0
+ sphinxcontrib-sqltable 1.0
 ============================

-What is sphinxcontrib.sqltable?
+What is sphinxcontrib-sqltable?
 ===============================

-`sphinxcontrib.sqltable`_ is a Sphinx_ extension that allows authors to embed SQL statements in source documents and produce tabular output in rendered documents.
+`sphinxcontrib-sqltable`_ is a Sphinx_ extension that allows authors to embed SQL statements in source documents and produce tabular output in rendered documents.

 What's New in 1.0
 ==================

-This is the first public release of sphinxcontrib.sqltable.
+This is the first public release of sphinxcontrib-sqltable.

 Installing
 ==========